 - Offered as:

-The major in wine business management draws on the expertise of the University's exceptionally strong hospitality business management program.
+The major in wine and beverage business management draws on the expertise of the University's exceptionally strong hospitality business management program.
 The program's overarching objective is to provide a pool of highly skilled business leaders focused on the burgeoning wine industry.
-Graduates of the program will be educated across a broad range of wine business and related functional areas, from the management of wine production to the identification and development of demand generators.
+Graduates of the program will be educated across a broad range of wine and beverage business practices and related functional areas, from the management of beverage services to the identification and development of demand generators.

 - Strengths and benefits